splendo/HeartstoneAssessment/Heartstone/README.md

 ## Frameworks folder
 this folder contains some files from my own library to just simplify some code, these repositories are private and as such I copied in the code

+### Sidenote
+Not sure if it does matter but since it is a public repo any existing fork can be viewed at any time by candidates.